couchbaselabs/cbl-realm-template-app-kotlin-todo/README.md

 Couchbase Lite has a different way of handing replication and security than the Atlas Device SDK [Subscription API](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/sync/subscribe/#subscriptions-overview).
 Because of this, some of the code has been simplifed to handle when filtering out the current user tasks vs all tasks in the collection.

 > [!IMPORTANT]
->For a production mobile app, make sure you read the Couchbase Capella App Services [channels](https://docs.couchbase.com/cloud/app-services/channels/channels.html) and [roles](https://docs.couchbase.com/cloud/app-services/user-management/create-app-role.html) documentation to understand the security model it provides.
+>Developers should review the Couchbase Capella App Services [channels](https://docs.couchbase.com/cloud/app-services/channels/channels.html) and [roles](https://docs.couchbase.com/cloud/app-services/user-management/create-app-role.html) documentation to understand the security model it provides prior to planning an application migration.
 >
->The Couchbase Lite SDK [Replication Configuration](https://docs.couchbase.com/couchbase-lite/current/android/replication.html#lbl-cfg-repl) API also supports [filtering of channels](https://docs.couchbase.com/couchbase-lite/current/android/replication.html#lbl-repl-chan) to limit the data that is replicated to the device.

 For the conversion of this app, the decision was made to include code that functions similar to the Realm SDK ResultsChange API.
 A new interface and class implementations where added to the [ResultsChange.kt](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/app/src/main/java/com/mongodb/app/data/ResultsChange.kt#L3) file.